If you have any questions that are not covered below, please feel free to submit them to us via the contact page.

 What resources are there and what purposes do they serve?

-Constructing physical objects in the game, such as ships and planetary structures, requires possession of Construction materials and sufficient Credits to cover labour (Credits are the universal currency in the Beyond Dark universe).
-There are four raw materials used in construction: Beron, Farsu, Limbalt and Ziryl.
+Construction of ships and buildings requires materials and sufficient credits (the universal currency in the Beyond Dark universe).
+There are four raw materials used in construction: beron, farsu, limbalt and ziryl.
 These materials can be found on different planets in varying quantities.

 Credits themselves are earned by taxing your population and their usage in the game is multi-purpose.
 Happier populations will tolerate a higher level of taxation before issues start to arise.
 Population will grow faster when there is more free space on a planet, hence a strong incentive to start new colonies for future tax income.

-Another important resource is Olzine, which is the fuel used by ships.
-Some types of ships can travel at low speed without needing fuel, but the majority do require it.
-Better engines have higher fuel efficiency at faster speeds, as well as having different top speeds.
+Another important resource is olzine, which is the fuel used by ship engines.
+Some engines can travel at low warp speeds without needing fuel, but the majority require fuel to travel faster than warp one.
+Engines are available that have better fuel efficiency at faster speeds, as well as having different top speeds.

-We are still considering replacing one of the four construction materials with a material that comes from nebulas rather than planets.
+We are still considering an additional resource that comes from nebulas rather than planets.
 This will add an incentive to build and protect deep space outposts, which will primarily be used as ports for harvesters which will collect space dust.
 The outposts would be expanded by the player with modules – similar in modular design to the current international space station.